|

 Bingo."
 Fireman's Day concludes with a street dance and

-New tanker truck displayed at
+New tanker displayed at

-Jackie Hunter (May 7, 1956)
+Jackie Hunter.
+(May 7, 1956)

-plans to build $75,000 fire station on 100 x 120 foot site
+Plans announced to build $75,000 fire station on 100 x 120 foot site

 on southeast corner of Cedar and N. Academy St. Fund-raising